arkency/posts/posts/2014-07-30-ruby-background-processes-with-upstart-user-jobs.md

 When we move `my_program.conf` into `~/.init`, upstart will no longer log its output, so you won't be able to see any errors, we need to modify `my_program.conf` now.

-So there is a few changes we need to add to get `my_program.conf` working right:
+So there are a few changes we need to add to get `my_program.conf` working right:

 ```
 #~/.init/my_program.conf

 # append path to your other executables:
-env PATH=/var/www/myprogram.com/current/bin:
+env PATH=/var/www/myprogram.com/current/bin:/usr/local/rvm/wrappers/my_program/

 setuid deployer